Proof that Precious Metals Are the Best Hedges

 This week, Your News to Know rounds up the latest top stories involving gold and the overall economy.
 Stories include: Uncorrelated alternative assets aren’t just for bear markets, gold investors don’t have to worry about inflation pulling back, and an ancient hoard of gold coins worth over $290,000 found in Britain.

-Uncorrelated “alternative” assets like gold protect against volatility, not just bear markets
+Uncorrelated “alternative” assets like gold protect against volatility, not just economic declines

 Crypto’s bear market is teaching some and reminding others about the importance of diversifying your savings.
 It’s something that gold investors know all too well.
-In reality, stocks and bonds are plummeting — yet nobody wants to admit it.
-We shouldn’t need a bear market to remind us that diversification is one of the pillars of prudent investment.
+In reality, many assets are plummeting — yet nobody wants to admit it.
+We shouldn’t need an economic downturn to remind us that diversification is one of the pillars of prudent investment.

 Gold, along with other precious metals such as silver and platinum, is among the more unique assets in that it has an adaptable correlation.
 That’s a rather obscure term, so let’s turn to Alexander Tkachenko to unpack it for us.

 Classic “safe-haven” investments like gold and other precious metals like platinum or silver garner this reputation due to relative immunity from overall market factors.

 Gold, for instance, is a unique hedge because its correlation is known to adapt easily to market changes.
 In a good market, the correlation is higher, but in a downturn, the correlation is lower — making it favorable for investors in both environments.